innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

                 pending = None
             yield Entity(label=l[2:], start=i, end=i+1)
         elif l[:2] == 'E-':
-            if pending is not None:  # jie does not check if B- uses the same label! yield Entity(pending.label, pending.start, i + 1)
+            if pending is not None:  # no check for the same label!? yield Entity(pending.label, pending.start, i+1)
                 pending = None

     if pending: